1st Phorm Athelte Stacey Ervin Jr.

 Keep in mind, the real results come from fat loss.
 In almost every situation, when someone says they want to lose weight … they really mean they want to burn fat (which will help you look and feel your best) and this blog by Dr. Chad Kerksick will explain why.

-If you're also looking to lose water weight, however, this blog is for you!
+If you're also looking to find the best ways to lose water weight, this blog is for you!

-In this article, we’ll share eight different tips on how to lose water weight.
+In this article, I'll share the factors that can contribute to water weight along with eight different tips on how to lose water weight.

 How to Lose Water Weight - 8 Different Ways